 Popular Direct is able to provide better rates on its savings products than most traditional banks, but its product suite is minimal.
 They offer just an “Ultimate Savings” account and standard CDs at this time.
 Both of which come with steeper than usual minimum deposit requirements.

 We’ve also learned that Popular Direct will place a 60 day hold on any withdrawals for new accounts.
 So if you planned on moving funds in or out of their high yield savings account within 60 days of opening it, you may want to look elsewhere.
 Popular Direct notes that this is a security measure and your funds will still accrue interest during the holding period.

 Popular Direct certificate accounts are currently providing much lower yields than its variable rate savings account, however they still beat the national average(s) for their respective terms.

-To give the annual percentage yields above some context, the national average for 1 year CDs and 5 year CDs sit at roughly 0.22% APY and 0.47% APY, respectively at the moment.
+To give the annual percentage yields above some context, the national average for 1 year CDs and 5 year CDs sit at roughly 0.25% APY and 0.48% APY, respectively, according to FDIC data.